 (image via Shadrachs Coffee)

 Shadrachs Coffee is a local chain that has taken over Jonesboro with six locations.
 Most of their locations are drive-thru coffee stands, but a couple of their locations are typical sit-down coffeehouses.
-One of those is downtown not far from the previous two coffee shops we just discussed.
+One of those is downtown, not far from the previous two coffee shops we just discussed.
 Another of this type is a location in Paragould.
-Soon, they’ll even be opening a location in the Memphis suburb of Lakeland, Tennessee, and a second in Paragould.
+They’ve also recently opened a Central Arkansas location in Conway.
+Plus, there are plans for locations in the Memphis suburb of Lakeland, Tennessee, and in the Mississippi college town of Oxford.

 Shadrachs has been able to proliferate because their coffee is good.
 They are consistently lauded for their customer service.
 And while they are popular, with large lines snaking around their buildings, they are also speedy at making drinks and moving people through.
 Plus, their fans celebrate their quality and economical prices.
 They also frequently run fundraisers, donating profits to various charities.
 Additionally, you can submit personal prayer requests to baristas.